Search

 Example:

-For padding and margin, notations like pt, px, my are widely adopted across CSS frameworks, so the first hyphen is omitted.
+For padding and margin, notations like pt, px, my are widely adopted across CSS frameworks, so the hyphen is omitted.

 No collisions between group abbreviations